ALBUE/Resume/README.md

 # Resume
 ## A little about who I am.
 I was born and raised in Ketchikan, Alaska.
-Retired, I live with my wife here in East Anchorage.
+I live with my wife in East Anchorage.

 ## My hobbies and pastimes.
 I am retired.